Emergent Manifold Separability during Reasoning in Large Language Models: Introduction

 Our core contributions are: \begin{enumerate} \item Geometric evidence, provided by Capacity Theory, that CoT involves active reasoning throughout generation, rather than only mimicking a reasoning trace.

-\item LM dynamically modulates the representation geometry such that only the concepts that are relevant for a computation at a given time have high manifold capacity.
+\item The LLM dynamically modulates the representation geometry such that only the concepts relevant for a computation at a given time have high manifold capacity.
 We find that this mechanism keeps the representation dimensionality low, saving the bandwidth budget of the residual stream. \end{enumerate}